-Our Miami staff will also provide you with post-operative instructions to follow when your pet goes home.
+Our veterinary staff will also provide you with post-operative instructions to follow when your pet goes home.
 With your home care instructions you will receive medication to minimize to minimize post-op discomfort.
 The steps below you can follow at home in order to facilitate a safe and comfortable recovery:

 Provide a quiet place for your dog to recover

 Avoid bathing your dog for at least ten days after surgery

 Check Incision Daily

 Check incision daily to confirm proper healing.